Omega-Studios-Team/SCP-Elevator-Interaction/README.md

 S.E.I is an Exiled Reboot: 8.9.11 plugin.
 With this plugin you can manage wich SCP can interact with wich Elevator.
 You can also manage the Hint display if a SCP can't interact with an elevator.

+<h1 align="center">S.E.I - Installation</h1>

+To get started, find the Exiled plugin folder.
+It is normally located here: ``C:\Users\%UserName%\AppData\Roaming\EXILED\Plugins`` then put the .dll into the plugin folder and run the ``restart`` command in the server's terminal.
+After this the plugin should be successfully installed.

 <h1 align="center">S.E.I - Configuration</h1>

 ```yml